 ★★★★☆ Moderate / Alpine

 Cross Aspen groves, butterfly dotted meadows and “wailing” forests on this alpine hike.
-The Escudillo Hiking Trail ascends Arizona’s third highest peak, passing healthy forests and areas burned out in the 2011 Wallow fire.
+The Escudilla Hiking Trail ascends Arizona’s third highest peak, passing healthy forests and areas burned out in the 2011 Wallow Fire.
 Outstanding views await by the watchtower at the top.

-Despite Escudillo Mountain’s status as AZ’s third highest peak, the trail to the summit is a brief 3-miles long and not difficult.
+Despite Escudilla Mountain’s status as Arizona’s third highest peak, the trail to the summit is a brief 3-miles long and not difficult.
 It kicks off towards the top of the mountain, between lush Aspen Groves.